 < PERSON table vs PERSON_PATIENT table.>

-In cases like this, you will almost always find a single table
+In cases like this, you will usually find a single table

 <need a whole host of info here about 1:1, 1:many, and many:many relationships>

 The PERSON_ID is the primary key of the PERSON table and it is a foreign key on the ORDERS table.
 This relationship between PERSON table and the ORDERS table through the PERSON_ID allows us to connect the data together.